 Going one step beyond falsies, these lashes last weeks.
 And while the trend has become prevalent in certain celebrity circles and big cities, you might still have questions about the safety, cost, comfort, and overall process.
-To help us suss out the real deal about lash extensions — the good, the bad, and the annoying — we talked to a few pros about what it takes to achieve your dream lashes, below.
+To help us suss out the real deal about lash extensions — the good, the bad, and the annoying — we talked to a few pros about what it takes to achieve your dream lashes.

 "Nowadays there are several different textures for lash extensions," explains celebrity lash expert Clementina Richardson of Envious Lashes.
 "You can go with a premium faux-mink fibre lash, which is flexible and light.
 Or, ultra-silk lashes, which are extremely soft to the touch, but create a more dramatic look than the faux-mink fibre, without causing any strain to the natural lashes.
-For clients going for a more natural look, I advise them request a set of 80-90 lashes per eye, depending on the size of their eyelids."
+For clients going for a more natural look, I advise them to request a set of 80-90 lashes per eye, depending on the size of their eyelids."

 If you've ever seen someone with distractingly long lashes, so luscious and fluttery that they couldn't possibly be natural, then you know the number one benefit of extensions: You get to walk around with the lashes you wish you were born with, no mascara or sticky lash glue required.

-There are some serious drawbacks to lash extensions that you should know about before assessing whether or not they're worth it for you.
+There are some drawbacks to lash extensions that you should know about before assessing whether or not they're worth it for you.
 First and foremost, they're pricey.
 A full starter set can easily set you back between £80 and £150, depending on the type of lashes you want and your technician, Tirzah Shirai, founder of Blinkbar tells Refinery29.
 And that's not even considering the touch-up cost.
 You need to replace your extensions every two to three weeks, as the extensions will shed with your natural lash cycle, and those replacements cost another £70, minimum.

-"There are all these places that say they do lash extensions for $65 (£50), but typically, what you're getting is a cluster," Shirai tells Refinery29.
-"A cluster is essentially a bunch of lashes that have been pre-glued together — and they're incredibly heavy.
+She continues, “There are all these places that say they do lash extensions for £30 but typically, what you're getting is a cluster.
+A cluster is essentially a bunch of lashes that have been pre-glued together — and they're incredibly heavy.
 They'll completely destroy your lashes."